 Cultural diversity has been recognized as an integral part of the information society and sustainable development.

-Innovative financial mechanisms hae been improved, such as public private partnership, as well as adequate and sustainable investments contributed to the progress towards building inclusive Information Society.
+Improved and innovative financial mechanisms , such as public private partnerships, as well as adequate and sustainable investments, have contributed to progress building inclusive Information Society, yet remain a priority in order to continue to meet the challenges of ICT for development.